Support for Divorce, Separation,

 Even when separation is the right decision, it can still feel deeply painful and unsettling.
 You may be grieving the future you imagined, the family life you hoped for, or the sense of safety and identity that came with the relationship.

-• Shock, sadness, anger, guilt, or relief that feels hard to make sense of
+• Shock, sadness, anger, or relief that feels hard to make sense of

 • Anxiety about the future, finances, parenting, or being alone